The Westridge neighborhood and surrounding foothills. Wenatchee, Washington. Photo: John Marshall

 Over the following four months, residents organized, removed fuels, and started having those “across the fence conversations” about working together to reduce wildfire risk.
 Come May, 62 piles dotted a two acre burn site, residents were requesting home assessments and truckloads of evergreen shrubs were being hauled away.

-Wildfire season was just around the corner this was our organization’s first time conducting a joint prescribed fire/ training fire in a Wildland Urban Interface setting.
+Wildfire season was just around the corner.
+This was our organization’s first time conducting a joint prescribed fire/ training fire in a Wildland Urban Interface setting.
 The pressure was on to pull this off.
 Thoughts of national news headlines reading “Training fire escapes, burns down houses, search continues for man responsible” kept me up at night.
 I was beyond grateful when our mutual aid partners agreed to participate (THANK YOU AGAIN).
 However, coordinating a date with half a dozen agencies narrowed our burn window down to a single day; not ideal for following a prescription.
 Fingers crossed, and praying to the weather gods we had a green light the morning of May 8th and we lit the torches as scheduled at 0900.

-The events of the day went about a smooth as I could imagine: we hit our timelines narrowly to the minute save for the actual burn which took only half the time scheduled.
+The events of the day went about as smoothly as I could imagine: we hit our timelines narrowly to the minute save for the actual burn which took only half the time scheduled.
 10 apparatus and 60 personnel were organized into a mock incident command structure under firing, holding, structure protection and water supply.
-Each assignment and was in place during the burn, and later shuffled to participate in different aspects of the WUI fire training including triage, structure protection, handline construction and weather observations.
+Each assignment was in place during the burn, and later shuffled to participate in different aspects of the WUI fire training including triage, structure protection, handline construction and weather observations.

 The consensus was the project was a success, and considering I’m not living off the grid hiding from news reporters I tend to agree.
 There are, however, always areas to improve.